 In the UK, temperature is rarely an issue, with a maximum operating temperature of 50°c and a minimum of -10°c.
 Flying when it’s cold reduces the flight time and results in frozen fingers!

 5. How long can you stay in the air for?

-The short answer is anywhere between 15 minutes and 30 minutes.
+The short answer is anywhere between 15 minutes and about an hour.
 This is dependent on the temperature, wind speed and payload weight.
 Most tasks can be achieved easily in this time – if not, it takes seconds to land, change the battery and be airborne again.

 6. How fast do your drones fly?